michaeljacquemart/BecodeChromeExtension/README.md

 The purpose of this extension is to gather all the resources useful to our life at Becode.

 But the real challenge is to allow it to check the ".md" agenda of our watches, to display the watches of the day and to warn us if the next slot is empty.
-In which case: **ALERT**
+In which case: :sos: **ALERT** :sos:

 How are we going to do that?